Is SEO Dead? One of the most common questions in the world of search engine marketing that tends to pop up every other year.

 I remember the year 2011.
-Other than a few marketplaces like Odesk (now Upwork), and Freelancer, nobody was hiring a SEO guy.
+Other than a few marketplaces like Odesk (now Upwork), and Freelancer, nobody was hiring an SEO guy.
 SEO was not a traditional profession.

 Where it is still not a mainstream role, things have improved quite a lot in recent years.

-A search engine journal career study tells us that SEO is one of the fastest growing profession in US.
+A search engine journal career study tells us that SEO is one of the fastest-growing professions in the US.